 Balance of independent study and scheduled teaching activity

-An important part of this module is the independent reading required by students prior to class discussion.
+An important part of this module is the independent study required by students prior to class discussion.
 This will be supported with lecture material for productive class discussion.
-Students will also be given the opportunity to participate in a discussion session as well as take part in an oral presentation, putting forward their ideas to others.
+Students will also be given the opportunity to participate in a discussion session as well as take part in an oral presentation, putting forward their understanding and ideas to others.